How to Fix Basement Leak: DIY Basement Wall Crack Repair That Even Novices Can Do

 3. Every time it rained, I ran down to try to determine where the wetness started.

 4. After a rain event ended, I carefully cleaned and dried the corner so as to start with a blank, clean slate for the next observation.

 If this was a seventh-grade Science Fair project, I would call my guesses hypotheses.
 See, gang?
 That Science Fair methodology really can be applied to real life!

 My first set of observations was that the puddle increased in size immediately during the lightest of rains.
-Since I had just put on a new roof, with careful attention to the decking underneath the shingles, I was ruling out leaks from the roof above causing the basement problem.
+Since I had just put on a new roof, with careful attention given to the decking underneath the shingles, I was ruling out leaks from the roof above causing the basement problem.